honnnei/react-quiz-app/README.md

 - react
 - initially used reactstrap
 - initially considered using Redux but decided against it
+- packages installed and used:
+    - enzyme
+    - enzyme-adapter-react-16
+    - html-entities
+    - react-router-dom
+    - react-test-renderer

 # What we've learnt:
 - functionality tests